Rootcipher8112/-Enterprise-Network-Lab/README.md

 		- Why: To prevent the installation of unauthorized or non-business-related software, reducing security risks and maintaining system performance.
 	- Policy: Customize desktop settings and install sales-specific applications.
 		- Why: To provide a tailored work environment that enhances productivity and ensures that sales staff have the necessary tools at their disposal.
-	- Policy: Implement internet usage policies.
+	- Policy: Restrict access to specific Control Panel items.
-		- Why: To prevent access to non-business-related websites and reduce the risk of exposure to malicious content.
+		- Why: To prevent unauthorized changes to system settings that could impact security or productivity.
+By limiting access to certain Control Panel applets, you can ensure that sales personnel have only the necessary tools at their disposal, reducing the risk of accidental system misconfigurations.

 ### Creating GPOs